MartinBernstorff/lumberman/DOCS.md

 * `[up]`: Go to the item above the current one.
 * `bo`: Go to the bottom of the stack.
 * `bottom`: Go to the bottom of the stack.
-* `c`: Prompt to create a new item on the current...
 * `ch`: Prompt to checkout an item in the stack.
 * `chheckout`: Prompt to checkout an item in the stack.
-* `create`: Prompt to create a new item on the current...
 * `d`: Prompt to delete an item.
 * `delete`: Prompt to delete an item.
 * `do`: Go to the item below the current one.
 * `down`: Go to the item below the current one.
 * `f`: Fork into a new stack and add an item.
 * `fork`: Fork into a new stack and add an item.
+* `i`: Prompt to create a new item on the current...
+* `insert`: Prompt to create a new item on the current...
 * `l`: Print the current stack status.
 * `log`: Print the current stack status.
 * `m`: Move the current item to a new location in...